 Home Staging Tip #1 – Remove Your Clutter

-Those of you have read some of my other posts will probably sigh and say “Joe I have heard you suggest this many times before.”
-That is true because no matter how many times I say start with decluttering when you want to sell your home many people don’t do it.
-The fact is you are going to do it when you move so why not get a head start on packing and get it done before you put your home on the market?
-Makes sense right?
+Those of you who have read some of my other posts will probably sigh and say, “Joe, I have heard you suggest this many times before.”
+That is true because no matter how many times I say start with decluttering when you want to sell your home, many people don’t do it.
+The fact is you are going to do it when you move, so why not get a head start on packing and get it done before you put your home on the market?
+It makes sense, right?

-Clean out your closets, cabinets, drawers, basement, and attic or anywhere you store your “stuff.”
-If it’s broken or used up throw it away.
+Clean out your closets, cabinets, drawers, basement, and attic, or anywhere you store your “stuff.”
+If it’s broken or used up, throw it away.
 If it’s in good condition, but you no longer need or want it, sell or donate the item.
 Put the rest back neatly in its place.
 If you still have too much, consider packing up what you don’t need and putting it in a storage facility.
-Always remember when it comes to getting ready to present your best possible home to a buyer the less stuff, the better.
+Always remember when it comes to getting ready to present your best possible home to a buyer, the minor stuff, the better.
 If you are having trouble knowing where to begin, check out the popular konmari method of organizing.

 Cost: $0 if you do it yourself.
-You might even make money on this project if you sell some of the used items at a consignment shop or on Craigslist.
+You might even make money on this project if you sell some used items at a consignment shop or Craigslist.
 Need a storage unit?
 Check out prices in your area.

 Tip #2 – Remove Personal Items

 Some of you bristled when you read this, didn't you?
 Many past clients have told me they feel uncomfortable doing this step.
 Another response is that the personal items give the home warmth and personality.
 While I will not deny this is true, the problem is that a family’s memorabilia give the home its imprint.
 Our goal is for a buyer to envision your home as their home, and it’s hard to do when there are photos and family mementos to remind them this is your home.